Wichtiger Hinweis

 Answers to frequently asked questions about the tight budget situation.

-The budget situation of the city of Erlangen is tense due to a significant, unforeseeable slump in trade tax revenue.
-In response to this, the city has already imposed a budget freeze for investments, material resources and personnel amounting to 14 million euros for 2024.
-The city will also have to deal with lower tax revenues in 2025.
+The budget situation of the city of Erlangen is tense due to a significant, unforeseeable slump in trade tax revenue in 2024.
+In response to this, the city has already imposed a budget freeze for 2024 for investments, material resources and personnel amounting to 14 million euros.
+The city also had to deal with lower tax revenues in 2025.

 Answers to frequently asked questions